Learn about Cloud Manager’s CI/CD pipelines and how they can be used to efficiently deploy your code.

 There is, however, a maximum limit of 300 pipelines per program (across all types).

 Front-end pipelines can be code quality pipelines or deployment pipelines.

-Before you configure front-end pipelines, please review the AEM Quick Site Creation Journey for an end-to-end guide through the easy-to-use AEM Quick Site Creation tool.
+Before you configure front-end pipelines, review the AEM Quick Site Creation Journey for an end-to-end guide through the easy-to-use AEM Quick Site Creation tool.
 This journey will help you streamline your front-end development and allow you to quickly customize your site with no back-end AEM knowledge.

-To learn how to configure front-end pipelines, please refer to the following documents.
+To learn how to configure front-end pipelines, see the following:

 With front-end pipelines, more independence is given to front-end developers and the development process can be accelerated.

-Please refer to the document Developing Sites with the Front-End Pipeline for how this process works along with some considerations to be aware of in order to get the full potential out of this process.
+See Developing Sites with the Front-End Pipeline for how this process works along with some considerations to be aware of to get the full potential out of this process.

-To learn how to configure full-stack pipelines, please refer to the following documents.
+To learn how to configure full-stack pipelines, see the following documents:

 Web tier config pipelines enable exclusive deployment of HTTPD/Dispatcher configuration to the AEM runtime by decoupling it from other code changes.
 It a streamlined pipeline that provides users who wish to only deploy dispatcher configuration changes, an accelerated means to do so in only a few minutes.